 "Homeschooling" shall include a person who has been granted legal responsibility of the student filling the role of a parent.
+"Homeschooling" does not recognize or include students who are enrolled in a the role of a parent.
 "Homeschooling" does not recognize or include students who are enrolled in a traditional public or private school and who are completing their course work remotely from home.